Golang String Contains Exposed: PRO Tips and Tricks

 Is strings.Contains case-sensitive?

 Yes, it is.
-"ABC" and "abc" are considered different.
-For a case-insensitive check, you might convert both the string and substring to lowercase (or uppercase) before checking.
+"ABC" and "abc" are considered to be different things.
+If you want a case-insensitive check, you can convert both the string and substring to lowercase (or uppercase) before checking.

 How do I check if a string contains any of multiple substrings?

-You can loop over your list of substrings and use strings.Contains for each.
-Alternatively, consider strings.ContainsAny or the regexp package for more complex requirements.
+You can loop over each substring in your list and use strings.Contains on them individually.
+Alternatively, you could consider using strings.ContainsAny or the regexp package instead if that would better suit your needs.

-strings.Contains("anyString", "") will always return true as every string contains an empty substring.
+strings.Contains("anyString", "") will always return true because technically every string contains an empty substring.

 Can I find the position of the substring using strings.Contains?